Top British Columbia Grant and Loan Programs for 2026

 Scientific Research and Experimental Development (SR&ED)

-Amount of Funding: No maximum amount of funding on retroactive tax credits.
+Amount of Funding: There is no maximum amount of funding on retroactive tax credits.
 Labour can be covered up to 69% of eligible salaries including overhead costs, up to 36% of contractor costs, and up to 45% of material costs.
-Learn more about SR&ED tax credits here.
+Learn more about SR&ED tax credits

 Eligible Applicants: All applicants must be a Canadian-Controlled Private Corporation (CCPC), other corporation, individuals and trusts, or a member of a partnership.
 See the full breakdown of SR&ED eligibility